vijayanajay/st_final/docs/file_structure.md

 - `tests/` — All pytest-based tests for business logic and modules.
     - `__init__.py` — Ensures the directory is recognized as a Python package.
 - `docs/` — Project documentation (including this file, codebase overview, PRD, and tasks).
+- `requirements.txt` — Python dependency manifest listing all required third-party packages for the project.
+Must include only minimal, necessary dependencies as per PRD and codebase policy.

 ## Notes
 - Each directory contains a placeholder file to ensure it is tracked in version control.